gellmr/RwASP/README.md

 This is Single Page Application built with React, Redux, Axiox, .NET Core, Entity Framework and SQL Server.

-The site can be viewed at [https://react.mikegelldemo.live](https://react.mikegelldemo.live)
+The site can be viewed at [https://react.mikegelldemo.live](https://react.mikegelldemo.live) Please allow the site to load for a few seconds.

 The application allows you to browse and search for products, add to cart and proceed to checkout.